-1. Circulation in Block Island Sound is largely influenced by interaction with Long Island Sound and the volume of freshwater being received by its major rivers, the Connecticut and Thames, which provide 80% of the freshwater inflow (Gay et al. 2004).
+1. Circulation in Block Island Sound is largely influenced by interaction with Long Island Sound and the volume of freshwater being received by the-its major rivers flowing into Long Island Sound, the Connecticut and Thames, which provide 80% of the freshwater inflow to Long Island Sound (Gay et al. 2004).
 The main portal for exchange between Block Island Sound and Long Island Sound is a narrow, deep channel called The Race, which approaches depths of 100 m (Edwards et al. 2004; Gay et al. 2004).
 Because of the narrowness of the opening, water velocities can exceed 2.68 m sec-1 (5.2 knots) on the ebb tide and 2.06 m sec-1 (4.0 knots) on the flood (Savard 1966).
 The Race is an important feature as it allows for the exchange of warmer, nutrient rich, low salinity water from Long Island Sound with colder, saltier water from the Continental Shelf.
 Codiga and Aurin (2007) suggests that the approximate mean annual volume transport between Long Island Sound and Block Island Sound through The Race is 24,000 m3 sec-1 (Figure 2.18).
 The transport is also seasonal in nature, responding to increased freshwater inflow during spring and early summer months.
-Because of the intense interaction with Long Island Sound, the western portion of Block Island Sound can be considered well-mixed as far as 5-10 km out onto the Offshore Ocean SAMP area region, and to a depth between 20 and 40 m (Edwards et al. 2004).
-There is a second point of interaction between Block Island Sound and Long Island Sound through an opening between Napatree Point (RI) and the eastern tip of Fishers Island (NY; Figure 2.1) though water depth and current velocities are considerably less than those observed in The Race.
+Because of the intense interaction with Long Island Sound, the western portion of Block

+Island Sound can be considered well-mixed as far as 5-10 km out onto the Inner ShelfOffshore Ocean SAMP area region, and to a depth between 20 and 40 m (Edwards et al. 2004).
+There is a second point of interaction between Block Island Sound and Long Island Sound through an opening between Napatree Point (RI) and the eastern tip of Fishers Island (NY; Figure 2.1).
+Water depths generally do not exceed 20 m in this area, and current velocities average 1.29 m sec+ (2.5 knots; Savard 1966). though water depth and current velocities are considerably less than those observed in The Race.